9.20 Welcome and Introduction

 Moving Forward: Directions for Impact-Driven Academic Research and Publishing.

 This panel will explore the need for a Tamil Journal and assess the impact academic research can have in areas of policy.
-It will ask where we want the journal to go and how the journal can be best used as a platform to help the global Tamil community.
-This panel wants to go beyond the traditional understandings of journals, and ask how findings and initiatives can practically assist the Tamil community.
+It will ask where we want the journal to go and how the journal can be best used as a platform that produces research that is relevant for the Tamil community.

 16:50 Closing & Thank you Speech